-Bill Belichick Explains Why Lamar Jackson Is ‘Definitely A Problem’ For Patriots
+NESN

 The most difficult stretch of the New England Patriots’ 2019 schedule kicks off this Sunday night against the Baltimore Ravens and their dynamic second-year quarterback, Lamar Jackson.

-Jackson has been one of the NFL’s most effective ball-carriers this season regardless of position, ranking 10th in the league in 576 yards on 86 carries (every player above him on that list has at least 120 attempts) and leading all qualified rushers with 6.9 yards per carry.
+Jackson has been one of the NFL’s most effective ball-carriers this season regardless of position, ranking 10th in the league with 576 yards on 86 carries (every player above him on that list has at least 120 attempts) and leading all qualified rushers with 6.9 yards per carry.
 No other player has an average above 6.0.

 In a 30-16 victory over the Seattle Seahawks last week, Jackson completed just 9 of 20 passes but racked up 116 rushing yards and a touchdown on 14 carries.
 One week earlier, the 2018 first-round draft pick rushed 19 times for 152 yards and a score during a 23-17 win over the Cincinnati Bengals.